Have you ever considered buying coverage for your family, but are not sure if life insurance is worth it?

 Cons of permanent life insurance include:

 - It is expensive to buy life insurance for a large family.
-It is usually more expensive than term life insurance
+It is usually a more expensive life insurance than term life insurance

 - On top of the life insurance premium payments, there are other costs that can be incurred such as annual fees and charges.
 This would have an impact on your monthly budget if you don't pay off the loan at once